mhdshighash/yolo/README.md

-# yolo
+# Yolo - You Only Look Once
 Object Classification.

-Version - 7
+# Versions
+Yolo5 & Yolo11